cashubtc/nuts/xx.md

 ---

-This NUT defines a clear authentication scheme that allows mint operators to limit the use of their mint to registered users using the OAuth 2.0 and OpenID Connect protocols.
+This NUT defines a clear authentication scheme that allows operators to limit the use of their mint to registered users using the OAuth 2.0 and OpenID Connect protocols.
 The mint operator can protect chosen endpoints from access by requiring user authentication.
 Only users that provide a clear authentication token (CAT) from the specified OpenID Connect (OIDC) service can use the protected endpoints.
-The CAT is a JWT, known as the `access_token`, that contains user information, a signature from the OIDC service, and an expiry time.
+The CAT is an Oauth 2.0 Access token (also known as the `access_token`) commonly in the form of a JWT that contains user information, a signature from the OIDC service, and an expiry time.
 To access protected endpoints, the wallet includes the CAT in the HTTP request header.

 **Note:** The primary purpose of this NUT is to restrict access to a mint by allowing registered users to obtain Blind Authentication Tokens as specified in [NUT-XX+1][XX+1].